 Chinese Visa

-To visit Mount Kailash in Tibet, international tourists must get a Chinese visa since Tibet is part of China.
+To visit Mount Kailash in Tibet, international tourists must obtain a Chinese visa, as Tibet is part of China.
 Tourists from Australia, New Zealand, Poland, France, Germany, Italy, the Netherlands, Spain, Ireland, and Singapore can now enter China without a visa for 15 to 30 days.
 If you’re unsure about whether you need a Chinese visa, contact us for more information.

 Tibet Travel Permit

-Another document you need for the Tibet tour is a Tibet Travel Permit, also known as the Tibet Visa, to visit Tibet.
+Another document you need for the Tibet tour is a Tibet Travel Permit, also known as the Tibet Visa.
 This permit is required for any travel within Tibet, and without it, you can’t board a train or plane to get there from mainland China.
 Thankfully, obtaining the permit is easy with our assistance.
-Just book your Mount Kailash tour with us and send us copies of your passport and Chinese visa, and we’ll take care of the permit application for you.
+Simply book your Mount Kailash tour with us and send us copies of your passport and Chinese visa.
+We’ll then take care of the permit application for you.

-How Can We Prepare for mount Kailash and lake Mansarovar Yatra?
+How to Prepare for Mount Kailash and Lake Mansarovar Yatra?

 Will the tourists reach Lhasa during Mount Kailash and Lake Mansarovar Yatra?